Updating Pagination When Deleting Items with AJAX In Ruby on Rails

 So with out further ado, here are the steps you need to perform to get this to work!

-Step One – Download Image Libaries
+Step One – Download Image Libraries

 Before compiling and installing ImageMagick, you need to have all of the image libraries installed for the image types you want to manipulate.
 In my case, I wanted to support JPG, GIF, PNG, and TIFF.
 So I had to install the following libraries: